 In planning and performing our audit of the financial statements, we considered Carroll County School District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Carroll County School District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Carroll County School District's internal control.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying schedule of findings and questioned costs, as Finding 2016-01, 2016-02, 2016-03, and 2016-04 to be a material weakness.
-Finding 2016-05, 2016-06 and 2016-07 are considered to be significant deficiencies.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal weakness, yet important enough to merit attention by those charged with governance.
+We consider the deficiencies described in the accompanying schedule of findings and questioned costs, as Finding 2017-01, 2017-02, 2017-03, and 2017-04 to be a material weakness.
+Finding 2017-07 are considered to be significant deficiencies.